Reinforcement-Learning-Agents/flappybird/README.md

 **Selected Methods**
 - Neural Fitted Q-Iteration (NFQ): Used as a batch RL baseline.
 It frames value estimation as a regression problem, alternating between data collection and offline optimization.
-- Deep Q-Network (DQN): An online method that introduces a replay buffer and a target network to stabilize training in deep function approximation.
+- Deep Q- (DQN): An online method that introduces a replay buffer and a target  to stabilize training in deep function approximation.
-- Double Deep Q-Network (DDQN): An evolution of DQN designed to mitigate the overestimation of action values by decoupling action selection from evaluation.
+- Double Deep Q- (DDQN): An evolution of DQN designed to mitigate the overestimation of action values by decoupling action selection from evaluation.

 **Implementation Strategy**
-Instead of complex architectures, all agents share a fully connected neural network and are optimized via SGD.
+Instead of complex architectures, all agents share a fully connected neural  and are optimized via SGD.
 This setup ensures that differences in performance, such as DDQN’s superior stability or NFQ’s sample inefficiency, are directly attributable to the algorithmic logic rather than representational capacity.
 Hyperparameters like the discount factor $\gamma$ and the $\epsilon$-greedy schedule were kept consistent across runs to ensure a fair systematic comparison.

 ### Software Stack

 The project is developed using Python and relies on the following main libraries:
 - **Gymnasium** for environment interaction,
 - **flappy-bird-gymnasium** for the Flappy Bird environment,
-- **PyTorch** for neural network modeling and optimization,
+- **PyTorch** for neural  modeling and optimization,
 - **NumPy** for numerical operations,
 - **Matplotlib** for logging and visualization of results.